 Difficult conversations are necessary and often the most important.
-Understanding some principles to engage them can help with antiracism work in the legal profession and beyond.
+A handful of key guidelines can help with antiracism work in the legal profession and beyond.

 Difficult conversations are necessary for growth and healing.
 Discomfort is necessary, in fact required, in order for change to occur.
 The work that is before us, the work of racial justice, racial healing, and the dismantling of white supremacy, requires new levels of discomfort for white people.
 Those of us who seek to be advocates and make change cannot make a difference without any personal sacrifice, and to engage in difficult conversations is still a very privileged sacrifice to make.

 This post is about the personal and professional relationships we are in each day.
 This blog post is not about protests, social media posts, outward-facing open statements/letters, or general demonstrations of support and solidarity — all of which are also needed.
 This post is about the daily opportunities for humble self-reflection and personal commitment to change.
 It’s about the daily opportunities to address microaggressions, unconscious bias, and behaviors that contribute to workplace cultures and family dynamics that promote inequality.

 One of the most powerful experiences we can have connecting to our collective humanity is when we take some of the power that we have and we spend it to the benefit of someone else, expecting nothing in return.
 One such opportunity we all have to spend our power is in the conversations we have with those around us.